Studio Monitors 101 –

 Or, to put it another way: what driver size is recommended or appropriate?

 For home studios, and therefore the majority of people, 5-inch speakers are a really good fit.
+That was also why we went with 5-inch speakers for our own monitors.

 The size of the studio monitor driver is not only dependent on the room size, but also on the music style you work with.

 If you are an EDM music producer, for example, you will require better low-frequency response, and therefore, a bigger driver size would be more suitable.
+This is because larger speakers are capable of moving more air, which is necessary for reproducing lower frequency sounds.

 On the other hand, smaller speakers may offer better midrange and high frequency response, as they can reproduce these frequencies more accurately due to their smaller size.